-- loans and receivables from credit institutions measured at amortised cost; - customer loans valued at amortised cost; - debt instruments measured at amortised cost; - debt instruments measured at fair value through other comprehensive income; - loan commitments given and financial guarantees issued.
+- Loans and receivables from credit institutions measured at amortised cost; - Customer loans measured at amortised cost; - Debt instruments measured at amortised cost; - Debt instruments measured at fair value through other comprehensive income; - · Loan commitments given and financial guarantees issued.

 Expected losses are a probabilistically weighted estimate of credit losses of a financial instrument.
 The calculation of these losses is based, among other things, on the following parameters: the probability of default (PD), the loss given default (LGD), the amount of exposure (residual accounting) in the event of default (exposure at default or EAD) and the discount rate.
 The amount of expected credit losses is calculated on the basis of a weighted average of probabilised scenarios.